This training module is sold without support. When desired, please click here and purchase support separately.

 - Mandatory prerequisites for this training: R1L1 – Rhino Level 1 training.

-- After purchasing this module, it will be accessible and available for three months.
+- After purchasing this module, it will be accessible and available for twelve months.

 - By purchasing this product, one person is allowed to follow this training.
 This means that, for example, a colleague should also purchase this training.
 We trust you in this and ask you to respect our efforts and investment in developing this training for you.